baradhiren/baradhiren/content/posts/2021-06-22-qas-guide-to-toptal-interview.md

 When I started searching for Remote Work in 2017, I never thought that there will be a global pandemic.
 Which will force everyone to go remote (partially or fully).
 But thinking optimistically it has introduced this wonderful form of working to a larger audience.
 And it is not going anywhere any time soon.

 What are your thoughts?
 Share them in comments below.

+`Note: `*`Opinions expressed are solely my own and do not express the views or opinions of any third party.`*